dimitri/pgcopydb/README.md

 files and directories first, and then later `pg_restore --format=directory` can be used to read from those files again.

+Given that, pgcopydb then uses pg_dump and pg_restore for the schema parts of the process, and implements its own data copying multi-process streaming parts.
+Also, pgcopydb bypasses pg_restore index building and drives that internally so that all indexes may be built concurrently.

 ## Documentation

 Full documentation is available online, including manual pages of all the